nigini/GetBoo/includes/experiment/README.txt

 * WARNING:

-  * This scrip may fail every first execution because of some unkown reason (sorry!).

   * This will delete and recreate the 4 tables related to BOOKMARKS and TAGS in the memory.

   * This will set permission to MySQL to use at most 3 GB of RAM to store these tables (what will